Do you treat children?

 What conditions does Osteopathic Manipulation treat?

 The better question is, what don’t we treat?!
 Osteopathic Manipulation is great for both acute and chronic sources of pain, but also for a wider variety of health conditions that you wouldn’t necessarily think to treat with bodywork.
 We have a great track record with those who have persisting pain after surgery or pain after a fracture has ‘healed’.
 Dr. Reeh loves to take on patients with symptoms and conditions no one can figure out–often there is a simple neuroanatomic basis which responds well to treatment.
 So if your doctors don’t know what else to offer you, try Osteopathic Manipulation!
+To see a list of some of the diagnoses that respond to Osteopathic Manipulation, please CLICK HERE.

 Why should someone seek treatment with Osteopathic Manipulation?